woodrush/lambdalisp/README.md

 - Signed 32-bit integer literals
 - String literals
-- Lexical scopes and persistent bindings with `let`
+- Lexical scopes, closures and persistent bindings with `let`
-- Object oriented programming feature with class inheritance (as pre-loaded macros)
+- Object oriented programming feature with class inheritance (as pre-loaded macros using closures)
 - Reader macros with `set-macro-character`
 - Access to the interpreter's virtual heap memory with `malloc`, `memread`, and `memwrite`
 - Show the call stack trace when an error is invoked